kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 rm ./cmd.sh
 {% endhighlight %}

 And that's it, voilà!
-Now the system should reboot straight from UEFI into the new Arch Linux kernel.
+Now the system should boot straight from UEFI into the new Arch Linux kernel.

 ## Summary